yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 mh=r*h;
 x0=100;
 ```
-I will use the simplest form to model the relationship between a pair of securities in the following way:
+I have used the simplest form to model the relationship between a pair of securities in the following way:
 {{< katex >}}
 \beta(t) = \beta(t-1) + \omega\\

 \omega \sim N(0,Q)\\

 {{< /katex >}}
-where beta is the unobserved state variable that follows a random walk, and  W is gaussian distributed process with men 0 standard deviation  Q.
+where beta is the unobserved state variable that follows a random walk, and  W is gaussian distributed process with zero mean and standard deviation  Q.

 ```matlab
 R=sqrt (0.001);